awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 ## Using encryption for cross\-account operations<a name="bucket-encryption-update-bucket-policy"></a>

 Be aware of the following when using encryption for cross\-account operations:
-+ The AWS managed CMK \(aws/s3\) is used when a CMK Amazon Resource Name \(ARN\) or alias is not provided at request time, nor via the bucket's default encryption configuration\.
++ The AWS managed key \(aws/s3\) is used when a AWS KMS key Amazon Resource Name \(ARN\) or alias is not provided at request time, nor via the bucket's default encryption configuration\.
-+ If you're uploading or accessing S3 objects using AWS Identity and Access Management \(IAM\) principals that are in the same AWS account as your CMK, you can use the AWS managed CMK \(aws/s3\)\.
++ If you're uploading or accessing S3 objects using AWS Identity and Access Management \(IAM\) principals that are in the same AWS account as your KMS key, you can use the AWS managed key \(aws/s3\)\.
-+ Use a customer managed CMK if you want to grant cross\-account access to your S3 objects\.
-You can configure the policy of a customer managed CMK to allow access from another account\.
++ Use a customer managed key if you want to grant cross\-account access to your S3 objects\.
+You can configure the policy of a customer managed key to allow access from another account\.
-+ If specifying your own CMK, you should use a fully qualified CMK key ARN\.
-When using a CMK alias, be aware that AWS KMS will resolve the key within the requester’s account\.
-This can result in data encrypted with a CMK that belongs to the requester, and not the bucket administrator\.
++ If specifying your own KMS key, you should use a fully qualified KMS key key ARN\.
+When using a KMS key alias, be aware that AWS KMS will resolve the key within the requester’s account\.
+This can result in data encrypted with a KMS key that belongs to the requester, and not the bucket administrator\.
 + You must specify a key that you \(the requester\) have been granted `Encrypt` permission to\.
-For more information, see [Allows key users to use a CMK for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Allows key users to use a KMS key for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.

-For more information about when to use customer managed KMS keys and the AWS managed KMS keys, see [Should I use an AWS KMS\-managed key or a custom AWS KMS key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)
+For more information about when to use customer managed keys and the AWS managed KMS keys, see [Should I use an AWS managed key or a customer managed key key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)

 ## Using default encryption with replication<a name="bucket-encryption-replication"></a>